jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 - Rename file and update imports (exposed as `:TSLspRenameFile`)

-  One of my most missed features from VS Code / coc.nvim.
   Enter a new path (based on the current file's path) and watch the magic happen.

 - Import all missing imports (exposed as `:TSLspImportAll`)

-  Gets all code actions, then matches against the action's title to (imperfectly) determine whether it's an import action.
+  Gets all code actions, then matches against the action's title to determine whether it's an import action.
 Also organizes imports afterwards to merge imports from the same source.

   By default, the command will resolve conflicting imports by checking other imports in the same file and other open buffers.
 In Git repositories, it will